-The Iridium Direct Internet service allows users to connect to the Internet via the Iridium gateway without having to sign up with an Internet service provider.
-This service utilizes a dedicated Apollo Server at the Iridium gateway, which provides high-speed connectivity to the Internet and optimizes server-to-Iridium modem communications.
+The Iridium Direct Internet service allows users to connect to the internet via the Iridium gateway without having to sign up with an internet service provider.
+This service utilizes a dedicated Apollo Server at the Iridium gateway, which provides high-speed connectivity to the internet and optimizes server-to-Iridium modem communications.
 The dial-up networking setup is similar to the dial-up networking setup for a landline telephone.
 The only difference is that the dialed telephone number is an international number provided by Iridium.
-Figure C3 illustrates how Iridium Internet (NIPRNet) call is routed.
+Figure 35 illustrates how an Iridium internet call is routed.